panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 `debounce(changeHandler, 300)` creates a debounced version of the event handled, and `useCallback(debounce(changeHandler, 300), [])` makes sure to return the same instance of the debounced callback between re-renderings.

-*The approach also works with creating throttled functions, e.g. `useCallback(throttle(callback, time), [])`.*
+*Note: the approach also works with creating throttled functions, e.g. `useCallback(throttle(callback, time), [])`.*

-Open the demo and type a query: you'll see that the list is filtered with a delay of `300ms` after the last typing: which brings a softer and better user experience.
+Open the [demo](https://codesandbox.io/s/use-callback-debouncing-0ch2q?file=/src/FilterList.js) and type a query: you'll see that the list is filtered with a delay of `300ms` after the last typing: which brings a softer and better user experience.

 However... this implementation has a small performance issue: each time the component re-renders, a new instance of the debounced function is created by the `debounce(changeHandler)`.

 That's not a problem regarding the correctness: `useCallback()` makes sure to return the same debounced function instance.
 But it would be wise to avoid calling `debounce(...)` on each rendering.

-Let's see how to do that in the next section.
+Let's see how to avoid creating debounced functions on each render in the next section.

 ## 3. Debouncing a callback, second attempt